This post may contain affiliate links, from which we earn an income.

 A Trio of Monasteries

-The Georgians have a knack for building their monasteries in fantastic locations, and the triumvirate of Ikalto, Dzveli Shuamtad and Alaverdi are no exception.
+The Georgians have a knack for building their monasteries in fantastic locations, and the triumvirate of Ikalto, Dzveli Shuamtad and Alaverdi is no exception.
 To the east of Telavi, you can see these three historic religious buildings in a day, and be in awe of the views as you drive between them.

 Tusheti National Park